Same-sex marriage in Alaska: Domestic partnerships

 The city of Juneau provides domestic partnership benefits to same-sex couples.

 Public opinion

-Opinion polls show that a majority of Alaskans support same-sex marriage.
-A December 2016 survey conducted by the Alaska Survey Research for the Anchorage Dispatch News showed that 69% of Alaskans supported same-sex marriage, while 23.5% were opposed and 7.5% were undecided.
+The December 2016 survey conducted by the Alaska Survey Research for the Anchorage Dispatch News showed that 69% of Alaska adults supported same-sex marriage, while 23.5% were opposed and 7.5% were undecided.
 Support was strongest in Southeast Alaska at 76.3%, and in Anchorage at 75.8%.
-85.4% of Democrats supported same-sex marriage, while 13% were opposed, and 49.8% of Republicans supported it, with 40.9% opposed.
+85% of Democrats supported same-sex marriage, while 13% were opposed; and 50% of Republicans supported it, with 41% opposed.